 Lassa Fever Prevention

-Here are few tips on how to prevent Lassa fever:
+Here are a few tips on how to prevent Lassa fever:

 - Since the Lassa virus is spread through infected rats, it is suggested to avoid contact with Mastomys rodents.